Stacks of quarters lined up, increasing as they go with miniture graduation cap at the top

 • Transfer previously earned credits (including prior learning assessments where available) to shorten time-to-degree and reduce tuition paid.
 (Policies vary by institution; CCO advisors can help you evaluate transfer credit.)

-For many students, yes — especially working adults.
+Yes — especially working adults.
 Online programs can reduce indirect costs (commuting, parking, and some campus fees) and increase flexibility, helping you keep working while you study, both of which improve ROI.
 The format is now mainstream: recent national data show a majority of students take at least one online course, and a substantial share study exclusively online.
 (Quality still varies, so choose accredited programs with strong student support.)

 About the Author